onepub-dev/dcli/README.md

 If you stick to using DShell's built in functions then you can completely ignore Futures.
 If you start importing Dart's core libraries or third party libraries then you need to pay attention to return types.

-The first time you try to call a method or function that returns a `Future` then its you will know its time to come back here and read about Futures.
+The first time you try to call a method or function that returns a `Future` then you will know its time to come back here and read about Futures.

 Until then you can just skip this section.